 Several states have conducted pilot tests of different RUC concepts.
 Some of the most advanced pilots have been located in Oregon, California, Colorado, and Washington State.

 Launched in July 2015, the OReGO Program is the first statewide program to collect revenue from light vehicles based solely on the distance they travel.
 OReGO volunteers pay based on the actual number of miles they drive, and receive credits on their bill for the state fuel tax they paid on the gallons used to drive taxable miles.
 OReGO initially used a rate of 1.5 cents per mile, which was equivalent to the state's 30-cent-per-gallon fuel tax at the time for vehicles with a fuel efficiency of 20 miles per gallon.
 The 2017 legislature passed a funding bill (HB 2017) that increases the motor fuel tax in several increments between 2018 and 2024, and comparable RUC rate increases are expected.
-As of January 1, 2022 the RUC rate increased to 1.7 cents per mile.
+As of January 1, 2022 the RUC rate is 1.9 cents per mile.
 HB 2017 also includes a provision that exempts electric vehicles that are enrolled in OReGO from payment of higher registration fees designed to account for the fact that they pay little to no fuel tax.

 OReGO is the state's third iteration of RUC, with the first originally having launched in 2007 and the second one in 2012.
 Oregon DOT published in 2017 a Final Report on the OReGO Program that provides background and rationale for the program, what the state has learned, what the public thinks, and next steps for the future.